Azure/azure-osconfig/docs/modules.md

 Each Module must be a Linux Dynamically Linked Shared Object library (.so) implementing the MMI.
 The MMI transports the MIM object payloads of settings for the module component(s).

 For the first version of OSConfig, there was a single process, with modules loaded in-proc.
-In the current version of OSConfig there are two processes, one for the agent and the other for the platform and the later loads the modules in-proc.
+In the current version of OSConfig there are two processes, one for the agent and the other for the platform and the latter loads the modules in-proc.
 In a further future version modules could be isolated to run each into their own processes, via an executable shell provided by OSConfig.

 In general, any process can load a module and communicate to it over the MMI.
 The module developer shall not assume that the module will be loaded by a certain process or that it will be only invoked over a specific management authority.